Madeleine (cake): First recipes

 On a pound of flour, you need a pound of butter, eight egg whites & yolks, three fourths of a pound of fine sugar, a half glass of water, a little grated lime, or preserved lemon rind minced very finely, orange blossom praliné; knead the whole together, & make little cakes, that you will serve iced with sugar.

 Menon, Les soupers de la Cour ou L'art de travailler toutes sortes d'aliments, p.282 (1755).

 The appearance of the madeleine is indicative of the increasing use of metal moulds in European baking in the 18th century (see also Canelés), but the commercial success of the madeleine dates back to the early years of the 19th century.
 Several mentions of the madeleine are made by culinary writers during the Napoleonic era, in particular in the recipe books of Antonin Carême and by famous gastronomer Grimod de la Reynière.

 In Commercy, the production at a large scale of madeleines is said to have begun in the 1760s.
 In addition to being sold at the rail station, thus accelerating their spread through the country, it is likely that the cakes were exported to Paris along with the marmalade from Bar-le-duc and the croquantes from Rheims.
-By the end of the 19th century, the madeleine is considered a staple of the diet of the French bourgeoisie.
+By the end of the 19th century, the madeleine was considered a staple of the diet of the French bourgeoisie.

+Popularity

+Commercy was a stop on the railroad between Paris and Strasbourg, and passengers from other areas were offered madeleines by platform-side vendors.
+According to Patricia Wells, writing for the New York Times in 1983, madeleines are "one of the few pastries that French women, accustomed to buying most pastries and breads at pastry shops, do make at home" and were a common first baking project.